The venue for the course is St Hugh’s College Oxford, UK.

 - use role play, video, small groups and simulated patients to enhance learner communication skills;

 - structure feedback to enhance learning in communication training sessions:

 - and describe strategies for managing large and small group dynamics in communication training sessions.

 Please note this course is not about curriculum development in communication teaching or assessment. tEACH, the teaching committee of EACH, International Association of Communication in Healthcare, also runs 3 further courses:

-Participants are welcome to attend all courses.
+Participants are welcome to attend several courses in succession.
 Participants who are new to communication skills teaching are encouraged to attend in the order ‘What to teach’, ‘How to teach’ and the ‘Smorgasbord’ course.